paluh/purescript-cork/README.md

 # purescript-cork

-Simple experimental canvas renderer which reuses spork primitives and provides its own `App` type.
+Simple *experimental* canvas renderer which reuses spork primitives and provides its own `App` type.

 Still WIP - battle testing in the current project.

 ## Usage

 `Cork.Sprites` is sprites rendering and caching app.
-I'm going to provide full working examples soon...
+A simple example can be found in _src/Example.purs_

+## Credits

+I've used <C-c><C-v> a lot.
+I've included some filters from _konva_.
+I've included perspective transformation from _paperprograms_ and of course I've used a lot of pieces (beside depending on it) from _spork_.
+I hope that I've listed all authors in the LICENSE file correctly...
+Please inform if it that is not the case.

 <!--
 ## Extensions